martin-p-bauer/2018_JWP/Part2.md

 3. A software developer implementing the software enabler

 Acceptance criteria:
-1. Data produced is conform to the ontology model
+1. Data produced conforms to the ontology model
 2. Data produced is expressed in one of the W3C standards formats such as rdf/xml, json-ld, citations.

 **Should we give an overview of the Software Developer persona?**